Taghavard: History

+In the context of the 2023 Nagorno-Karabakh clashes, Artsakh MP Metakse Hakobyan stated that civilians in the village had been captured by the Azerbaijani Armed Forces.

 Historical heritage sites

 Historical heritage sites in and around Taghavard include the 12th/13th-century monastery of Barevatsari Vank (also known as Jukht/Jokht Pravatsari Vank), the 17th-century Berdahonj Church, and the church of Surb Astvatsatsin (Սուրբ Աստվածածին, lit.
 'Holy Mother of God') built in 1840.

 In July 2021, satellite images released by Caucasus Heritage Watch, a watchdog group made up of researchers from Purdue and Cornell, revealed that Azerbaijani bulldozers had cleared the western half of the village, thereby endangering the St. Astvatsatsin Church.
 It called on Azerbaijani authorities to prevent damage or destruction.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village had a municipal building, a house of culture, two schools, a kindergarten, three shops, and a medical centre.

 Demographics

 The village had 1,315 inhabitants in 2005, and 1,301 inhabitants in 2015.